Suinly/freecoding-ghost-theme/README.md

-FreeCoding - Responsive Theme for Personal Blog
+FreeCoding - Responsive Theme for Ghost
 --------------------------------------------

 **FreeCoding** is fully responsive and minimal theme for bloggers.